Indo-European languages: Proto-Indo-European

 The proposed Proto-Indo-European language (PIE) is the reconstructed common ancestor of the Indo-European languages, spoken by the Proto-Indo-Europeans.
-From the 1960s, knowledge of Anatolian became certain enough to establish its relationship to PIE.
+During the 1960s, knowledge of Anatolian became certain enough to establish its relationship to PIE.
 Using the method of internal reconstruction, an earlier stage, called Pre-Proto-Indo-European, has been proposed.

-PIE is an inflected language, in which the grammatical relationships between words were signalled through inflectional morphemes (usually endings).
+PIE is an inflected language, in which the grammatical relationships between words were signalled through inflectional morphemes, usually endings.
 The roots of PIE are basic morphemes carrying a lexical meaning.
-By addition of suffixes, they form stems, and by addition of endings, these form grammatically inflected words (nouns or verbs).
+By addition of suffixes, they form stems, and by addition of endings, these form grammatically inflected words, such as nouns or verbs.
 The reconstructed Indo-European verb system is complex and, like the noun, exhibits a system of ablaut.

 Diversification

 The diversification of the parent language into the attested branches of daughter languages is historically unattested.
-The timeline of the evolution of the various daughter languages, on the other hand, is mostly undisputed, quite regardless of the question of Indo-European origins.
+The timeline of the evolution of the various daughter languages and the ramifications are still subject to academic dispute.

-Using a mathematical analysis borrowed from evolutionary biology, Donald Ringe and Tandy Warnow propose the following evolutionary tree of Indo-European branches:
+Using a mathematical analysis borrowed from evolutionary biology, Donald Ringe and Tandy Warnow proposed the following evolutionary tree of Indo-European branches: